aut0maticjack/lazyweb/3D-Printing-HyperCube.md

 * Artur's parts improve on Tech2C's parts and solve a number of problems:
     * [redesigned parts for Hypercube 3d printer by arturslab](https://www.thingiverse.com/thing:2013475)
     * [Extra goodies for Hypercube by arturslab](https://www.thingiverse.com/thing:2053969)
-* Adrian's HyperCube 300 improves the design and strength of many parts, and provides a ready-made set for increasing build size easily
+* Adrian's HyperCube 300 improves the design and strength of many parts, and provides a ready-made set for increasing build size to 300mm easily.
+Strong recommendation to use these remix parts even if using a standard 200mm bed:
     * [Hypercube 300 CoreXY by adrianm1972](https://www.thingiverse.com/thing:2517628)

 ### Scaling Up